LOOSE-LIPS/loose-lips-2.0/src/routes/blog/picks-kortzers-clubless-daytrip/index.md

 banner:
   - imported/picks-kortzers-clubless-daytrip/image1226.jpeg
 description: >-
-  Over quarantine we&#39;ve had a fantastic variety of guest selectors step up for Picks, but today we&#39;re on home turf with our very own saucey sorcerer supreme, Mancunian Loose Lips resident DJ and previous &#39;Sunday Jams&#39;
-  captain, Kortzer!!!
-Following on in S/S and Sugarglider&#39;s footsteps, the livest bloke in Blightey takes us on a rare [...]Read More...
+  Over quarantine we;ve had a fantastic variety of guest selectors step up for Picks, but today we;re on home turf with our very own saucey sorcerer supreme, Mancunian Loose Lips resident DJ and previous ;Sunday Jams; captain, Kortzer!!!
+Following on in S/S and Sugarglider;s footsteps, the livest bloke in Blightey takes us on a rare [...]Read More...
 published: true
 tags: feature
 featured: false